Lisburn Plantation

-The Lisburn Plantation is a plantation with a historic mansion in Ferriday, Louisiana, U.S..
+The Lisburn Plantation is a former cotton plantation with a historic mansion in Ferriday, Louisiana, U.S..
 It was built in 1852, a decade prior to the American Civil War of 1861–1865.

 The house has been listed on the National Register of Historic Places on July 26, 1979 and has been apparently moved from its 1977 location some time after its listing.